 1. The fashion game at Palazzo Mocenigo

-How did people live in a Venetian palace?
+How did people live in a Venetian palace in the old days?
 What clothes did the gentlemen and ladies wear on different occasions of the day?
-Who were the ‘muskers’?
-Why were perfumes produced in Venice?
-The furnishings, paintings, accessories, clothes and raw materials – all there to be sniffed! – of Palazzo Mocenigo tell the story of fashions and customs in eighteenth-century Venice, in a mix of opulence, elegance and cosmetics.
-An interactive path with many things to discover and do, with paper dolls to ‘dress up’, in order to understand the complex ritual of dressing and continue the ‘journey’ of knowledge at home.
+Who were the ‘muskers’ and how is it that perfumes were produced in Venice?
+The furnishings, paintings, accessories, clothes and raw materials – all there to be sniffed! – on display at Palazzo Mocenigo tell the story of fashions and customs in eighteenth-century Venice, in a mix of opulence, elegance and cosmetic fashions.
+The activity is rounded off with two life-size mannequins used to make clear the complex ritual that dressing up entailed, together with paper dolls that can be coloured in, cut out and ‘dressed up’ in the workshop.

 Duration: 1,30 hours.